-The average conversion rates for B2B websites are tough to come by, because most companies closely guard this information.
+The average B2B conversion rates, i.e., how many of your website's business visitors turn into leads and eventually become customers are tough to come by, because most companies closely guard this information.
 Figures that are available show that conversion rates are incredibly low, lingering around 2.55%.
 In that context, a 7% conversion rate might sound downright impressive.
 That's the average for software/SaaS companies, which often have higher conversion rates because they offer free trials and the like.
 Yet even with that 7% conversion rate, more than 90% of website visitors are still leaving the site without engaging with the company.
 Sounds...much less impressive.

 Animation.
 Hero images.
 Visual randomness.
 2019 promises to be an exciting year for web design, as new trends bring a fresh face to the internet.
 But forget the buzz words and flashy fads--it's important to focus on what comes next within the context of your organization's online marketing strategy and goals.
 If you're ready for a website refresh, focus on trends that will support greater speed and higher conversion rates,